Revenge-of-Shadow/TalkToHer/readme.md

 ## Storage

-Directory to store settings and save files.
+Directory to store settings and extra generated files.

 It is safe to delete any of these files.

 Not the directory itself, though.

+## Saves

+A directory to store save files which are safe to delete.

+With obvious consequences.

 ## Crimes